 Singapore's Temasek 'still excited' about China; GIC 'doubling down' on certain sectors

-China makes up 22per cent of the portfolio of Temasek , which is ranked among the top 10 investors in the world with net portfolio value of SUS$382 billion (US$281 billion) as at March 2023, according to its website.
+China makes up 22 per cent of the portfolio of Temasek, which is ranked among the top 10 investors in the world with a net portfolio value of S$382 billion as of March 2023, according to its website.

 Meanwhile, Singapore sovereign wealth fund GIC is "doubling down" on certain sectors in China that it likes, said CEO Lim Chow Kiat.

-China has been losing its shine among global investors, weighed by the nation's faltering economic recovery and tensions with the U.S. over trade, technology and relations with Taiwan.
+China has been losing its shine among global investors, weighed by the nation's faltering economic recovery and tensions with the United States over trade, technology and relations with Taiwan.

 China's authorities in recent weeks have rolled out a series of measures, such as easing borrowing rules, to support its debt-riddled property sector, which has been on a downward spiral since 2021.

 "We're now seeing several tailwinds already," he said at the summit.
 "The PPI (producer price index) starts to recover, the industrial profits start to recover coming out from the bottom," he said, adding that commodities have started to do well.
-"We started to see a little bit signs that maybe we're close to bottom," Chen said.
+"We started to see a little bit of signs that maybe we're close to the bottom," Mr Chen said.
+REUTERS

 Read more of the latest in